-Table 2-2.
-BNL Recycled Program Summary, 2007-2019.
+Figure 2-2.
+Annual Potable Water Use, 1999-2020.

-The Laboratory's goal is to reduce the consumption of water and reduce the possible impact of clean water dilution on STP operations.
 Figure 2-2 shows the 20-year trend of water consumption.
-Total water consumption in 2019 was down slightly from 2018.
+Total water consumption in 2020 was up slightly from 2019, mainly due to increased cooling tower maintenance requirements from the State.
 The water intensity (gallon/gross square foot) also continues to decrease.
 In each of the past ten years, the water consumption total was approximately half the 1999 total-a reduction of nearly a half billion gallons per year.